07/02 7:30 PM

 Christian Ilzer, who enjoyed great success as head coach of Sturm Graz in Austria, was brought in to steer the ship to calmer waters following the dismissal of Pellegrino Matarazzo after Matchday 10 in November.

 His debut hinted at better things to come as the side came from behind to beat RB Leipzig 4-3, but that remains the only win of his tenure so far.
-Three draws and four defeats have followed in all competitions.
+Three draws and five defeats followed in all competitions until a 3-1 win at strugglers Holstein Kiel provided a boost on Matchday 18.
+A bright, energetic performance saw them draw 2-2 with Frankfurt on Matchday 19, on a day where they could have easily taken all three points rather than one.
+Matchday 20 was always going to be challenging as they were beaten on the road 3-1 by reigning champions Leverkusen.

-The 47-year-old has plenty of quality to work with, notably Andrej Kramarić up front and the ever-improving Tom Bischof in midfield, while Gift Orban, a January signing from Lyon should provide greater firepower going forward.
-Will he have been able to get his ideas across during a winter-break reset?
+Ilzer has plenty of quality to work with, notably Andrej Kramarić up front and the ever-improving Tom Bischof in midfield, while Gift Orban, a January signing from Lyon, should provide greater firepower going forward.

 Heidenheim